Russia's Putin is visiting the UAE and Saudi Arabia, seeking to bolster Moscow's Mideast clout

 The pageantry in the Emirates, which relies on the U.S. as its major security partner, highlights the UAE's expansive business ties to Russia that have expanded since grinding Western sanctions targeted Moscow.
 Russian commentators have said the UAE is a key avenue for Russia to skirt the sanctions.

+Mohammed, in turn, noted Russian-Saudi cooperation had helped strengthen security in the Middle East, adding that “our future political interaction and cooperation will undoubtedly have a positive impact on the global situation.”

+Putin also suggested that their countries create a joint company dealing with mineral fertilizers.

-The UAE and Saudi Arabia, where Putin is scheduled to meet with powerful Crown Prince Mohammed bin Salman, are key participants in international efforts to negotiate a settlement to the Israel-Hamas war.
+The UAE and Saudi Arabia are key participants in international efforts to negotiate a settlement to the Israel-Hamas war.
 Putin has close personal ties with both rulers.

 Putin is set to continue his diplomacy Thursday by hosting Iranian President Ebrahim Raisi in the Kremlin.